agiliumtrade-ai/copyfactory-javascript-sdk/readme.md

 Please note that trade copying to MT5 netting accounts is not supported in the current API version

+Please check Features section of the [https://metaapi.cloud/docs/copyfactory/](https://metaapi.cloud/docs/copyfactory/) documentation for detailed description of all settings you can make

 ## REST API documentation
 CopyFactory SDK is built on top of CopyFactory REST API.